Atimca/Reactive-programming-Article/README.md

-It extends the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O.

 Background
 In many software programming tasks, you more or less expect that the instructions you write will execute and complete incrementally, one-at-a-time, in order as you have written them.
 But in ReactiveX, many instructions may execute in parallel and their results are later captured, in arbitrary order, by “observers.”
 Rather than calling a method, you define a mechanism for retrieving and transforming the data, in the form of an “Observable,” and then subscribe an observer to it, at which point the previously-defined mechanism fires into action with the observer standing sentry to capture and respond to its emissions whenever they are ready.